PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 But hey!
 Maybe an automated reply bot would catch your message to follow-up on you.
 Then proceed to send you the **latest updates** from the company/school/program you applied for.
 Who knows?

 And the situation was projected to get [worse](https://www.vox.com/recode/2019/12/12/20993665/artificial-intelligence-ai-job-screen) year [after year](https://www.usnews.com/best-colleges/rankings).
+There are more prospective college student every year around the globe, more college graduates, more job applicants, more Green Card applicants.
+More of everything in we can imagine to categorize.

 This is why we @ [uretkenakademi.com](https://uretkenakademi.com) were running a fully online incubator program for founders and entrepreneurs before it was cool!
 Being online helps you scale and distribute your impact at a percent of you would have beared in a full face2face setting.